 Have more questions?
 See our Frequently Asked Questions.

 Ready to start your Self-Study Report?
 Click here for the NASPAA Data Center or first browse the Technical Instructions for Self-Study Report.
 Want to get started before the online form opens in January of the review year or draft your Self-Study Report before uploading to the NASPAA Data Center?
-Use these Word Instructions (2017) or these (2019)!
+Use these Word Instructions (2019).